DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/migrating-teacher-training-data.md

 * the **transform** step no longer needed to touch the database, making them easy to write and fast to run
 * a [test generator](https://github.com/DFE-Digital/register-early-career-teachers-public/blob/7f18f9d2064f3f280cc42e49e368a9a65e8504f4/app/migration/spec_generator.rb) could be used to convert real data from ECF1 to an test case, ensuring when we addressed a problem future changes wouldn't break it.
 We ended up with more than [30 real examples](https://github.com/DFE-Digital/register-early-career-teachers-public/tree/7f18f9d2064f3f280cc42e49e368a9a65e8504f4/spec/migration/teacher_history_converter/real_examples)
 * only a small number of true end-to-end tests were needed to ensure the entire process worked as expected
-* allowed us to add a data cleaning stage fixes were applied, including:
+* allowed us to add a data cleaning stage where fixes were applied, including:
   - removing records from British oversea schools
   - closing ECT induction records that continued after the teacher's induction completion date
   - fixing records where the `end_date` was before the `start_date`